Beyond the Voice: Inertial Sensing of Mouth Motion for High Security Speech Verification: Data Collection and Classification System

 \subsubsection{Feature Extraction}

 Using raw accelerometer data collected from the inertial sensor at each location, we extracted features using the TSFEL Python library \cite{tsfel}, a toolkit for time-series signal processing and feature engineering.
 A fixed window of 250 samples (approximately 2.5 seconds of data) was applied to segment the data before features were computed.
+Classification is performed at the window level.
+Longer utterances produce multiple windows, each classified independently, which naturally handles variability in utterance duration without padding or alignment.

 From each window, a total of 54 features were computed from each of the X, Y and Z axes, creating a total of 162 features.
 The features spanned statistical, temporal, and spectral domains.
 Additional details on the implementation and descriptions of each feature can be found in the official TSFEL documentation \cite{tsfel}.
 We used the ReliefF feature selection algorithm \cite{kononenko1997overcoming} to select the 50 most powerful features out of this large feature-set.
 Table \ref{relieff-table} shows these top 50 feature along with their ReliefF scores.